hexalang/Hexa/docs/reference.md

 let x Int? = null
 let y Int? = 123
 let z Int = null // Error
+let z Some = null! // Force null-initialization (useful for prototyping)

 // NOTE this syntax is not allowed
-// let z Int! = null // Error
+// let z Int! = null // Error `T!` is not allowed

 a ?? defaultValue // Elvis operator (null coalescing) a ?? return 123 // Guard with return out of function if `a` is `null`